JakuJ/mandelbrot-set-explorer/README.md

 Usage
 ------

-* Use the mouse wheel to control the resolution (smaller resolution - faster image generation)
-* Click anywhere in the image to zoom to that sector
+* Click anywhere in the image to zoom in to that location
+* Use the `Space` key to toggle between modes dictating the parameter your mouse wheel changes.
+Currently available modes include:
+1. Image resolution
+2. Zooming factor
+3. Number of iterations per pixel
+4. Iteration escape radius (changes coloring smoothness)
+* Use the mouse wheel to control the the selected parameter
 * The Escape key terminates the program

 To Do: